#DQEveryChild has increased digital citizenship in children worldwide by 10% on average, reducing cyber-risk exposure by 15%.

 More than 725 million children in this age group will be online by 2020, and more than 90% of them will be from ICT-emerging countries, where children are exposed to 1.3 times the risk of those who live in ICT-advanced countries on average, in large part due to the fast adoption of mobile technology and digital platform use without adequate and appropriate preparation for children.

-In 2016, the Forum’s System Initiative on Shaping the Future of Media, Information and Entertainment brought together key stakeholders to ensure the improvement of digital intelligence (DQ) for children worldwide.
+In 2016, the Forum’s Platform for Shaping the Future of Media, Entertainment and Culture brought together key stakeholders to ensure the improvement of digital intelligence (DQ) for children worldwide.

 The DQ Institute is an international think-tank dedicated to setting and implementing global standards for digital intelligence education.
 Its flagship initiative, #DQEveryChild, reaches children globally through a research-based online platform, DQ World.
 The platform enables 8-12-year olds to learn comprehensive digital-citizenship skills and receive real-time feedback and assessment with minimal support needed from teachers and parents.